 When creating an AppStream 2.0 fleet, subnets and a Security Group must be assigned.
 Subnets have existing assignments of Network Access Control Lists (NACLs) and route table(s).
 You can associate up to five security groups while launching a new image builder or while creating a new fleet Security Groups can have up to five assignments from the existing Security Groups.
-For each security group, you add rules that control the outbound and inbound network traffic from and to your instances
+When designing and applying Security Group rules, consider the AWS Well-Architected best practices for least privilege.
+Least privilege is a principle of granting only the permissions required to complete a task.